tiepdotme/serenade-wind/_posts/2020-05-04-water-water-everywhere.md

 share: true
 image:
     thumbnail: /images/small/abstract-blur-bubble-clean.jpg
 excerpt: What else is there to do while you're observing stay-at-home orders until May 15th during this pandemic?
 We performed a little experiment at home to measure the amount of water used while showering so we could figure out how long can we daydream in the shower.
 ---
+{% include toc %}
 {% assign pwimg="abstract-blur-bubble-clean" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}